mpampuch/nextflow-notes/README.md

     """
 ```

-This won't create a name conflict for every sample that gets processed
+This won't create a name conflict for every sample that gets processed.

 This is because nextflow creates a new directory for every task a process performs.
 So if you're trying to process 10 samples (run 10 tasks from a single process), you're going to have 10 isolated folders.